M1rotv0rets/CRS/README.md

 Computer simulator of driving a car.
 The game has good physics.
 There are small obstacles on the map.

 ### 📑Source Code
 The source code and the compiled working game are stored in releases.
+There is also a second version of the game code.
+Where there is a menu.
+It was created by Water_Bucket.

 ### 🌟 Creator
 **The_error**  Github: https://github.com/TheError227